Mosaic: The Christian East

-The eastern provinces of the Eastern Roman and later the Byzantine Empires inherited a strong artistic tradition from Late Antiquity.
+The eastern provinces of the Byzantine Empire inherited a strong artistic tradition from Late Antiquity.
 Similar to Italy and Constantinople, churches and important secular buildings in the region of Syria and Egypt were decorated with elaborate mosaic panels between the 5th and 8th centuries.
 The great majority of these works of art were later destroyed, but archeological excavations unearthed many surviving examples.

 The single most important piece of Byzantine Christian mosaic art in the East is the Madaba Map, made between 542 and 570 as the floor of the church of Saint George at Madaba, Jordan.
 It was rediscovered in 1894.
 The Madaba Map is the oldest surviving cartographic depiction of the Holy Land.
 It depicts an area from Lebanon in the north to the Nile Delta in the south, and from the Mediterranean Sea in the west to the Eastern Desert.
 The largest and most detailed element of the topographic depiction is Jerusalem, at the center of the map.
 The map is enriched with many naturalistic features, like animals, fishing boats, bridges and palm trees.